Smoked Brisket Tacos

 So I just spent the better part of this post talking about the smoker, and we haven’t even gotten to the Smoked Brisket Tacos yet.
 Well, truthfully, the smoked brisket itself is the shining star of this recipe.
 The smoked brisket tacos come together quite easily once the brisket is done.
 I just chop the brisket into small pieces (~⅓ to ½ cup of chopped brisket per taco) and then reheat it in a dry skillet.
 Spread a bit of homemade guacamole on some flour tortillas, and you’ve got yourself a quintessential summer meal!

 My Dad still lives down in Texas, and we served him this same smoked brisket recipe last year when he came up to visit.
 He spent the rest of the trip trying to convince me to open a BBQ restaurant in his little town north of Austin.
-Tempting…but it gets really hot in Texas, and I think my blood has thickened a bit since we moved north!
+Tempting…but it gets really hot in Texas.
 Plus, I don’t think Austin has a curling club yet.

 Smoked Brisket Tacos